lukasyelle/alpaca-sdk/docs/quickstart.md

 ALPACA_SECRET_KEY=vakmMcxnAjJNTTvMhIUUYXeAZcwTbkZjRdYIbmum
 ```

+By default, the SDK will pass all trading requests through the paper trading API.
+Set the live trading environment variable to ```true``` to start using your actual brokerage account.

 #### Application container

-The Application container will automatically resolve the correct `Alpaca SDK Client` dependencies for you when calling any endpoint.
+The Application container will automatically resolve the correct `Alpaca Client` dependencies for you when calling any endpoint.
 Which means you can just type hint your endpoint to retrieve the object from the container with all configurations in place.

 ```php
 use \Lukasyelle\AlpacaSdk\Account\Account;